BobRak/OpenHAB-Smartthings/README.md

 ## Installation instructions

+1. Shutdown openHAB.
+On openhabian the command is: sudo systemctl stop openhab2.service
-1. The org.openhab.binding.smartthings-2.5.0-SNAPSHOT.jar file which is located at org.openhab.binding.smartthings/target has to be copied to the addons folder in your openHAB installation.
-If you are using Openhabian this will be in the Samba share: openHAB/addons.
+2. The org.openhab.binding.smartthings-2.5.5-SNAPSHOT.jar file which is located at org.openhab.binding.smartthings/target has to be copied to the addons folder in your openHAB installation.
+If you are using Openhabian this will be in the Samba share: openHAB/addons. **Make sure there is only one smartthings jar file in the addons directory.**
-2. If openHAB is currently running it will need to be restarted (On Linux: sudo /etc/init.d/openhab2 stop followed by sudo /etc/init.d/openhab2 start).
+2. Start openHAB.
+On openhabian the command is: sudo systemctl start openhab2.service
 3. Then follow the setup instructions in the README.md file in the org.openhab.binding.smartthing directory.
 Make sure to perform the **Smartthings Configuration** steps described in that file.

 ## How to report issues